Brightmetrics, Inc.

 VI.
 Third Party Disclosures

 Brightmetrics discloses Personal Data only to Third Parties that include web hosting, payment processors, data analytics, document collaboration services, communication, and survey who reasonably need to know such data.
 Such recipients must agree to abide by confidentiality obligations.
-All Third Parties receiving personal data must have a written confidentiality agreement in place between Customer and Third Party and Brightmetrics and Third Party that meets or exceeds Privacy Shield standards.
+All Third Parties receiving personal data must have a written confidentiality agreement in place between Customer and Third Party and Brightmetrics and Third Party.

 Brightmetrics may disclose Personal Data that our Customers and Users provide to our Service: